Crayfish as food: China

+Chinese crayfish consumption changed from a mainly locally caught and cooked dish as China became more affluent and more restaurants opened.
+Since the mid 1990s China consumption has rocketed and now is the world's largest producer and consumer of crayfish, many of the farmed crayfish are Red Swamp Crayfish [Procambarus clarkii].

+The Red Swamp Crayfish was introduced to China in the 1930s, likely from Japan it is an invasive species and if farmed crayfish escape and become established, they can and have caused significant ecosystem changes.

+Non farmed fishing exists in most rivers and large areas of water, from ponds to lakes and rivers in nearly every city, town and village in central and southern China and beyond.
+In some regions like Yunnan crayfish can be found in some paddies in such numbers as to be a nuisance to the rice farmers.
+Several varieties of crayfish are commonly eaten although most of the native varieties can be both regional and seasonal.
+Cray fish are prepared in a variety of different ways in different regions, with possibly the most popular way for home cooking being "ma la xiao long xia" a hot spicy soup with chunks of cucumber and Sichuan pepper corns.
+Whilst restaurants often offer more varied spicy dishes (a combined flavor of Sichuan pepper and hot chili) stir-fried with other ingredients, or stir-fried with minced garlic or salted egg yolk for those who can't eat spicy food, steamed whole for those who prefer lighter flavors, or putting them in Huadiao jiu (sometimes using other type Huangjiu, or even more wines) for 5-8 hours after steaming.
+Crayfish soaked in wine are more common in the East region, and are often referred to as "bing zui"（冰醉, which means ice-drunken).

 France

 In France, dishes with a base or garnish of crayfish (écrevisse) are frequently described as à la Nantuaise (in the style of Nantua).

 Crayfish tails and butter are also used to flavor the Nantua sauce commonly served with quenelles.
 Crayfish and fried eggs are the historically common garnish for chicken Marengo, although they are often omitted today.

 Madagascar

 An invasive species, the Marbled crayfish are eaten in Madagascar.
 This species is parthenogenic where the eggs hatch without fertilisation, meaning that they are all clones of each other.
 Human interest in consuming them may be helping them to spread 100-fold from 2007 to 2017.

 Mexico

 The Mexican crayfish locally named acocil was a very important nutrition source of the ancient Mexican Aztec culture.
 Other regional names for crayfish are chacales, chacalines and langostinos.
 Today, crayfish is consumed mainly boiled, similarly to crayfish dishes in other parts of the world, or prepared with typically Mexican sauces and condiments, particularly in central and southern Mexico.
 Traditional preparations include soups, tacos and "cocktails" similar to shrimp dishes.